Mount Erebus disaster: Crash into Mount Erebus

-The pilots had begun a terrain escape manoeuvre by applying full (go-around) power, but it was too late.
+The captain had ordered a terrain escape manoeuvre by requesting the flight engineer apply full (go-around) engine power, but it was too late.
 Six seconds later, the plane crashed into the side of Mount Erebus and exploded, instantly killing everyone on board.
 The accident occurred at 12:50 pm at a position of 77°25′30″S 167°27′30″E and an elevation of 1467 ft above mean sea level.
 McMurdo Station attempted to contact the flight after the crash, and informed Air New Zealand headquarters in Auckland that communication with the aircraft had been lost.
 United States search-and-rescue personnel were placed on standby.

 Nationalities of passengers and crew

-Air New Zealand had not lost any passengers to an accident or incident until this event took place.
 The nationalities of the passengers and crew included:

 Rescue and recovery

 Initial search and discovery

 At 2:00 pm, the United States Navy released a situation report stating:

-Air New Zealand Flight 901 has failed to acknowledge radio transmissions. ...
-One LC-130 fixed-wing aircraft and two UH-1N rotary-wing aircraft are preparing to launch for SAR effort.Data gathered at 3:43 pm were added to the situation report, stating that the visibility was 40 mi.
+Data gathered at 3:43 pm were added to the situation report, stating that the visibility was 40 mi.
 Also, six aircraft had been launched to find the flight.

 Flight 901 was due to arrive back at Christchurch at 6:05 pm for a stopover including refuelling and a crew change before completing the journey back to Auckland.
 Around 50 passengers were also supposed to disembark at Christchurch.
 Airport staff initially told the waiting families that the flight being slightly late was not unusual, but as time went on, it became clear that something was wrong.

 At 9:00 pm, about half an hour after the plane would have run out of fuel, Air New Zealand informed the press that it believed the aircraft to be lost.
 Rescue teams searched along the assumed flight path, but found nothing.
 At 12:55 am, the crew of a United States Navy aircraft discovered unidentified debris along the side of Mount Erebus.
 No survivors could be seen.
 Around 9:00 am, 20 hours after the crash, helicopters with search parties managed to land on the side of the mountain.
 They confirmed that the wreckage was that of Flight 901 and that all 237 passengers and 20 crew members had been killed.
 The DC-10's altitude at the time of the collision was 1465 ft.

 The vertical stabiliser section of the plane, with the koru logo clearly visible, was found in the snow.
 Bodies and fragments of the aircraft were flown back to Auckland for identification.
 The remains of 44 of the victims were not individually identified.
 A funeral was held for them on 22 February 1980.